thothom/thothom.com/docs/overview/globals.md

 // ...
 Same example above

-getGlobalRepository(ExampleEntity); // Will get a repository from the default connection
+// Will get a repository from the default connection getGlobalRepository<ExampleEntity>(ExampleEntity);

-getGlobalRepository(ExampleEntity, "ConnectionName");
+// Will get a repository from the specific connection getGlobalRepository<ExampleEntity>(ExampleEntity, "ConnectionName");
 ```